anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A leader is one who knows the way, goes the way, and shows the way.
+Quote: Do not waste yourself in rejection, nor bark against the bad, but chant the beauty of the good.

-By: John C. Maxwell
+By: Ralph Waldo Emerson